When children feel confident in their abilities, they are more engaged, motivated, and empowered to try new things

 When adults openly discuss race and human diversity, they help children build confidence in themselves and comfort with others.
 This action guide, produced by EmbraceRace, shares small, but powerful steps to nurture race-brave children.
 Available in English and Spanish.

-Learn how we can use books to empower young children, encourage them to try new things, show them how to persevere through challenges, and celebrate that confidence is built through simple, everyday moments.
+Learn how you can use books to empower young children and celebrate that confidence is built through simple, everyday moments.
+Our selected books convey messages of confidence, persistence, and overcoming challenges, both big and small.

 Part of the STREAMin³ curriculum, these activity cards provide simple and fun ways to promote children's confidence.